Pre-Planning Advice and Consultation

 Processing of Planning Applications

 The Planning and Development Act 2000 (as amended) places an obligation to obtain planning permission for development defined under the planning legislation.
-The application process for planning is set out in the Planning & Development Regulations 2001 and the Planning & Development Regulations 2006.
+The application process for planning is set out in the Planning & Development Regulations 2001 (as amended).
 The applications are accepted by post or by hand at the Planning Department.
 Applications are assessed in accordance with the statutory provisions and having regard to the proper planning and development of the area and the provisions of the County Development Plan.

 Before the development is commenced the developer shall lodge with the Planning Authority a Bond in an amount to be stipulated by the Planning Authority, coupled with an agreement to empower the Local Authority to apply such security or part thereof to the satisfactory completion of any part of the development.
 The Bond shall be from an approved Financial Institution as may be acceptable to the Planning Authority to secure the provision and satisfactory completion and maintenance of roads, footpaths, water supply, septic tank and drainage required in connection with the proposed development.
 The Bond shall remain in place for a period of 5 years from the date of grant of permission or until such time as the development has been completed to the satisfaction of the Planning Authority in accordance with the conditions of the planning permission granted

 Section 180 of the Planning and Development Act 2000 deals with the taking in charge of estates by the local authority.
 Where the development consists of two or more houses and involved the construction of roads and services to facilitate the houses, then, subject to it being completed to the satisfaction of the Council, it shall be taken in charge when formally requested to do so by the developer.
 Click link to view Taking-in-Charge-Policy---Adopted-18.06.2008